 I. What is Synecdoche?

 When the captain of a ship calls, “All hands on deck!” certainly no hands can be seen running across the ship.
-Rather, the speaker is using synecdoche: allowing a part (hands) to speak for the whole (a crew member in the ship).
+Rather, the speaker is using synecdoche: allowing a part (hands) to represent the whole (a crew member in the ship).

-A synecdoche (pronounced si-nek-duh-kee) is a figure of speech which allows a part to speak for a whole or for a whole to speak for a part.
+A synecdoche (pronounced si-nek-duh-kee) is a figure of speech which allows a part to stand for a whole or for a whole to stand for a part.
 When using synecdoche, you refer to your car as your “wheels” and a handful of quarters, dimes, and pennies as the “change” needed to pay the meter.